jmrr/dockerfiles/node-ngrok/README.md

 # node-ngrok

-Node.js + ngrok tunneling of a Node app port (currently using the default 3000)
+Node.js + ngrok tunneling of a Node app port (currently using the default 3000).
+This docker image was developed as part of a research initiative within [Launchpad Recruits](https://www.launchpadrecruits.com), but you can change the image name and container tags according to your organisation.

 ## Configuring ngrok